Flyers lose Hart and another close game in third, finish homestand 1-3-0

 Points-wise, this is the team's worst start through 10 games since 2018-19, when it opened 4-6-0.

-Last season, in Year 1 under John Tortorella, the Flyers were 5-3-2 through their first 10 games.
+Last season, in Year 1 under Tortorella, the Flyers were 5-3-2 through their first 10 games.

 On Wednesday night, Joel Farabee and Cam Atkinson scored goals for the Flyers.